24. Tikal Sans

 One of the first fonts to be featured in Google's Web Fonts library, Oswald has been updated more recently to include multiple weights, extended character sets and better kerning.
 The font is a reworking of the classic Alternate Gothic sans-serif typeface style, created by designer Vernon Adams, and is a fantastic display font for headlines and captions.

-A wonderfully quaint script design by Jim Lyles, and harking back to vintage origins.
+Stalemate is a wonderfully quaint script design by Jim Lyles, which harks back to vintage origins.
 This font works well as an accent or display font, adding instant "personal" impact to your typography on the page.

 This wonderfully refined font makes an excellent choice for copy that requires the solidity and impact of a well proportioned serif.
 Designed by Sebastian Kosch in the best traditions of oldstyle typefaces such as Garamond, this features beautifully rendered ordinals and uppercase forms, making it a solid and reliable choice for many applications.